-The exam will focus on material from the second half of the course, beginning with empirical evidence for General Relativity and running through black hole evaporation.
+The exam will focus on material from the second half of the course, beginning with General Relativity (Section 6 of the course notes) and running through Gravity Waves (Section 13).
 This material does draw on our treatment of Newtonian gravity and special relativity from the first half of the course, so in that sense the exam is necessarily "cumulative."
-In terms of the online course notes, begin with the last two pages of section 6 (the relation between Newtonian gravity and GR and the empirical evidence for GR) and continue to the end.

 The most useful way to review is (probably) to go carefully over the lecture notes and the solution sets to Homework 3 and 4, making up your handwritten notes as you go.
 You should also go over the solution to Part II of Homework 2, as the ideas from this part came back in the latter half of the course.
 Even if you have your own lecture notes, it is probably useful to look at my online notes alongside them as you review.
-I have put together a PDF file with all of the in-class questions, available from the web page (under Information Sheets), and it will be useful to review those, beginning with those from 10/18.
-You should ideally feel that you know the answers to all of these questions, and especially to those that are multiple choice (and thus similar in format to questions that will appear on the final).

-Pay particular attention as you review to how physicists and astronomers have built up the evidence for the existence of black holes over the last 100 years, and the combination of theoretical arguments and astronomical observations that lead us to think that black holes exist and have the properties predicted by General Relativity.
-Pay attention to the roles that radio astronomy, X-ray astronomy, and "traditional" (visible light) astronomy have played in this story, and the role that gravity wave astronomy is playing now and may play in the future.
-Although we covered empirical evidence for GR on the midterm, we are now in a position to understand more advanced empirical evidence for GR related to black holes and gravitational waves.
+Pay particular attention as you review to how physicists and astronomers have built up the evidence for the existence of black holes over the last 100 years (almost), and the combination of theoretical arguments and astronomical observations that lead us to think that black holes exist and have the properties predicted by General Relativity.
+Pay attention to the roles that radio astronomy, X-ray astronomy, and "traditional" (visible light) astronomy have played in this story, and the role that gravity wave astronomy might play in the future.
+Also pay attention to the empirical evidence for GR, especially those observations and experiments that indicate that it is a better description of gravity than Newton's theory.